KIT-IAI/rapidPF/docs/extension_to_opf.md

    `dims = build_local_dimensions(mpc_opf, eq, ineq, local_buses_to_remove)`

-   _creates a field of dimensions as how they should look like and use it for testing_
+   _creates a field of dimensions as how they should look like and uses it for testing_

    INPUT:
    - $\texttt{mpc\_opf}$ splitted case files